-Drawing on two case studies from large-scale fieldwork carried out on assisted dying in Belgium and Switzerland, this article seeks to shed light on a set of critical points regarding the concrete implementation of these forms of “induced death.”
-By highlighting the various apparatuses and regulatory modes that constitute these practices, we will see that the notion of “induced death” is embodied in a broad range of norms that can only be deduced in part from current legislation.
+Drawing on two case studies from large-scale fieldwork carried out on assisted dying in Belgium and Switzerland, this article seeks to shed light on a set of critical points regarding the concrete implementation of these forms of aid in dying.
+By highlighting the various apparatuses and regulatory modes that constitute these practices, we will see that aid in dying is embodied in a broad range of norms that can only be deduced in part from current legislation.
 These norms are situated at the intersection of several kinds of rationality taken from medicine, other professional bodies, lay associations, and healthcare organizations.
 The role of the dying person herself throughout the process also takes on great importance.

-Keywords: induced death, ethnography, apparatus, Belgium, Switzerland
+Keywords: aid in dying, ethnography, apparatus, Belgium, Switzerland

-Introduction: Choosing an induced death, providing assistance in dying
+Introduction: Choosing one’s own death, providing assistance in dying

-“Assistance in dying” represents the institutionalization, or socially regulated fulfilment, of a very old idea: being able to induce one’s own death, to choose the end of one’s life according to one’s own plans for existence.
-This notion of “induced death” has wound its way into the legislative apparatus of several countries and has stirred up political debate in many others (Stark, 2018).
+“Assistance in dying” represents the institutionalization, or socially regulated fulfilment, of a very old idea: being able to choose one’s own death, to decide the end of one’s life according to one’s own plans for existence.
+This notion has wound its way into the legislative apparatus of several countries and has stirred up political debate in many others (Stark, 2018).
 It is frequently seen as the emblematic embodiment of the principles of autonomy and self-determination, whose definitions vary from context to context (Horn, 2010).
 Furthermore, this embodiment cannot be reduced to applying, or submitting to, legal rules, even if such rules offer a broad framework and help define its boundaries.
 In each context, practices follow a set of specific, differentiated rules, an array of norms that can only be deduced to a very limited extent from laws.
 In practice, these norms are situated at the intersection of several kinds of rationality (Mol, 2002) taken from medicine, other professional bodies, lay associations, and healthcare organizations.
-The role of the dying person herself throughout the process also takes on great importance.
-(Berthod et al., 2019; Hamarat & Lebeer, 2019).
+The role of the dying person herself throughout the process also takes on great importance (Berthod et al., 2019; Hamarat & Lebeer, 2019).

 Assistance in dying is thus an institution, generically speaking.
 It is framed, bound, and structured by norms.
-Assistance in dying – and, more generally, dying itself (induced or otherwise) – is an object of social control, operating on different levels.
+Assistance in dying – and, more generally, dying itself – is an object of social control, operating on different levels.
 It is a political object, one over which power is exerted.
 Michel Foucault set out to thematize this power, which he felt was primarily a technology that allowed for implementing an apparatus, defined as follows:

 What I am trying to pick out with this term is, firstly, a thoroughly heterogeneous ensemble of discourses, institutions, architectural forms, regulatory decisions, laws, administrative measures, scientific statements, philosophical, moral, and philanthropic propositions – in short, the said as much as the unsaid.
 Such are the elements of the apparatus.
 The apparatus itself is the system of relations that can be established between these elements (…) I understand by the term ‘apparatus’ a sort of – shall we say – formation which has a major function at a given historical moment, that of responding to an urgent need.
 The apparatus thus has a dominant strategic function (…) I said that the apparatus is essentially of a strategic nature, which means assuming that it is a matter of a certain manipulation of relations of forces, of a rational and concerted intervention in these relations of forces (…) The apparatus is thus always inscribed in a play of power, but it is also linked to certain coordinates of knowledge which issue from it but, to an equal degree, condition it (…) (Foucault, cited in Gordon, 1980, pp. 195-196).